pdavenport/TypescriptCrashCourse/Course Files/readme.txt

-'6props.tsx' starts implementing TS into React with props '7state.tsx' will deep dive a bit into state and how React & TS initializes state '8funcComponents.tsx' is a quick peek into to annotating functional components
+'6props.tsx' starts implementing TS into React with props '7state.tsx' will deep dive a bit into state and how React & TS initializes state '8funcComponents.tsx' is a quick peek into to annotating functional components '9finalProject.js' is your instructions for completing the project